How Long Does It Take to Study for the SAT and ACT?

 person sitting in front of math test

-Is your goal a perfect score?
+3. Aiming for a perfect score?

-As you near the top of the curves on both the ACT and the DSAT, a funny thing happens: on one hand, each question starts to be worth more points.
-On the other hand, it does get harder and harder to get every SINGLE question correct, because there are so many miscellaneous topics one has to know cold that might not get tested on each test.
+On the one hand, each question starts to be worth more points.
+On the other hand, it gets tougher and tougher to get every SINGLE question right, because there are so many miscellaneous topics one has to know cold that might not get tested on each test.
 You actually have to learn considerably more nuanced concepts and strategies, just to make sure you’re well versed in them all, so you can be prepared no matter what’s asked.

 The first student needs to learn the concepts and strategies that consume the MOST number of points she missed on the test.
 Ideally, she’d learn as many concepts as possible, leaving room for errors.
-If she’s not the type of student to make errors on things she knows, then she could skip a few tricky miscellaneous topics that only show up on a test every once in a while.
+If she’s not the type of student prone to making errors on things she knows, then she could skip a few tricky miscellaneous topics that only show up on a test every once in a while.
 I’ve actually helped one student do this exact jump—1380 to 1520—with three intense WEEKS of private tutoring with me.
-And that’s what she needed to get an early acceptance to the University of Chicago.
+And that’s all she needed to get an early acceptance to the University of Chicago.

 However, a student starting at 1460 and aiming for a perfect 1600 would have to learn every single possible topic that MAY be asked, because the only way to guarantee you get a perfect score is to get every question correct.